Barcelona is truly one of the jewels of the Mediterranean.

 This museum hosts some fantastic events, including my favorite from 2018, a Stanley Kubrick exhibit.

-Outside MACBA is a large park which is famous for skateboarders and hipsters alike, who come to practice their tricks and hang out during the long warm summer nights.
+Outside MACBA is a large park that is famous for skateboarders and hipsters alike, who come to practice their tricks and hang out during the long warm summer nights.

 Hike in The Park De Collserola